DCMLab/reductive_analysis_app/README.md

     - `npm run dev` to compile assets without optimizations.

 You can also enforce JavaScript syntax using `npm run lint` to check it or `npm run lint-fix` to directly fix it.

+Run tests with `npm run test`.

+If you need to expose some modules or variables to the global scope, see documentation and examples at the start of `src/js/app.js`.